tedkim97/Teds-DZ60-KeyMap/readme.md

 ![DZ60 FN2 Layer](assets/fn2_layer.jpg)

 ### Build
-To build this keymap, insert the keymap into the correct directory, and run `bash make dz60:JergOP`
+To build this keymap, insert the keymap into the correct directory, and run `make dz60:JergOP`